AutoDash/AutoDash/README.md

 ./run --storage local --config custom_configs/localstorage.yml
 ```
 This will go though the database, and display in the GUI any video that has been processed.

+## Developer Installation

+### Required Software
+First you must have the following required software:

+- Python3.7 (with Pip)
+- tkinter-py (install instructions can be [found here](https://tkdocs.com/tutorial/install.html))
+on Linux, can be installed with `sudo apt-get install python3-tk`

+### Additional Software
+For certain executors, additional software is required.
+Note that these are not required for the default configuration and only for some custom configurations.
+- ffmpeg is only required for the SegmentSplitter(docs on how to install can be [found here](https://ffmpeg.org/download.html))
+On linux, ffmpeg can simply be installed with `sudo apt-get install ffmpeg`

 # Troubleshooting
 ## Runtime Errors